Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 #### New and changed features

 - ML / Web Inference API
-  - New API set, Pipeline and Single have been added.
+  - New API set, Pipeline, and Single have been added.
 - Machine Learning Inference API update
   - The package name has been changed from capi-nnstreamer to capi-machine-learning-inference.
 However, this is a platform internal change, and does not affect application developers.
   - The ability to register a tensor_if custom callback function in case the condition of tensor_if becomes complex has been added.